alehyen/offline-sync/README.md

 `ngrok http 8080` to access the local server through https, you will see the https link in the console, you should take it and replace the variable `apiUrl` in the front/App.js with it , do the same for the variable `apiHost` in front/public/sevice-worker-custom.js

 Go the front directory and type `npm install` and then `npm start` and Enjoy!

+PS: for the background sync you will notice that I'm making a 10s delay to synchronize data with the server when there is connectivity again,this is not necessary in a production app but I'm doing it to ensure that my ngrok server is up and running when switching between offline mode and online mode in my browser